witchcraft2001/sprinter_orgasm/plan.md

 - [ ] Support colon-separated conditional directives, for example:
   - `IFNDEF NEW_VERSION : DEFINE NEW_VERSION 1 : ENDIF`
 - [ ] Add examples/tests for nested conditions and invalid code inside skipped branches.
+- [ ] Add an ASM example that verifies the implemented conditional compilation directives.
+- [ ] Document conditional compilation syntax and examples in `docs/` in Russian and English.

-## Stage 3: TASM Source Compatibility Subset
+## Stage 4: TASM Source Compatibility Subset

 - [ ] Add `DISP` and `ENT`, mapping to `PHASE`/`DEPHASE` only if the semantics match.
 - [ ] Add `DUP` and `EDUP` block repetition.
 - [ ] Add `DEFD`/`DD` for little-endian 32-bit data.
 - [ ] Add numeric compatibility where needed, including grouped binary literals such as `%0100'0000`.
 - [ ] Review `/Users/dmitry/dev/zx/sprinter/sources/tasm_071/TASM` after each feature and add focused regression examples.
+- [ ] Add ASM examples that verify every new TASM compatibility directive or syntax form.
+- [ ] Document every newly supported compatibility directive and numeric format in `docs/` in Russian and English.

-## Stage 4: Banked Project Output
+## Stage 5: Banked Project Output

 - [ ] Introduce an output backend boundary so instruction/data emission goes through shared `EmitByte`/`EmitBlock` routines instead of directly assuming one linear output buffer.
 - [ ] Keep the existing linear output backend for legacy builds.